DaweiHao73/Selenium-PIA-Facts/README.md

    python main.py
    ```

-3. The script will login to IKEA PIA Facts, search for each article number, and download the corresponding product images.
+3. The script will login to PIA Facts, search for each article number, and download the corresponding product images.

 ## Project Structure